 FUN FACT: Despite the popularity of trainings and workshops to address things like implicit bias and cultural competency, individuals cannot be trained-to-equity.
 Trainings and workshops alone cannot transform organizational systems.
 An organization cannot be shifted by solely addressing individual behaviors, which is what workshops largely do.

-Our trainings attempt to create meaningful experiences for participants that challenge them in long-lasting ways by linking historical oppression to modern-day experiences.
+Our trainings & workshops create meaningful experiences for participants that challenge them in long-lasting ways by linking historical oppression to modern-day experiences.
 Our hope is to create organizational change rooted in cross-cultural communication that challenge and transform institutions from oppressive to healing.
 But first, individuals must be provided the tools to have casual yet informed conversations about some of the very things we are told not to discuss at work.
 Racism, politics, religion being a few.

 Our workshops and trainings: